ebucodes/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# Ox06 Pointers , Arrays and String task
+# Ox06 More Pointers , Arrays and String